jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

 Installation
 ---------------

-*CoopIHC* is currently available on `TestPyPI <https://test.pypi.org/project/coopihc/>`_, although this might not be the latest version.
+.. *CoopIHC* is currently available on `TestPyPI <https://test.pypi.org/project/coopihc/>`_, although this might not be the latest version.
 You can install the package using pip with the following command:

+.. .. code-block:: python

+..     python3 -m pip install --extra-index-url https://test.pypi.org/simple/ coopihc

+*CoopIHC* is currently available on PyPI.
+You can install the package using pip with the following command:

 .. code-block:: python

-    python3 -m pip install --extra-index-url https://test.pypi.org/simple/ coopihc
+    python3 -m pip install coopihc

 You can also build directly from the github repository to get the latest version.
 To do so, install poetry, and run